radish-es/casebook-property/content/problems/wowkwis.md

 links:
   - url: content/cases/syliboy.md
     explanation: Today, unlike in 1928, the Mi'kmaw hunter's treaty rights to hunt are well-recognized by the courts.
 But what does the Syliboy case tell us about how the question of who 'owns' the fox might be resolved?
+  - url: content/statutes/wildlife.md
+    explanation: Does this statute determine ownership of the fox?
+If not, what work is it doing in these circumstances?
   - url: content/secondary/locke.md
     explanation: Starting from the premise that a wild animal is "unowned", what would Locke say is the basis for the hunter's claim that the fox is their property?
-  - url: content/cases/clift.md
-    explanation: What does the common law require the hunter to do to establish possession in the wowkwis?
-Do the judges in this case agree on the answer to this question?
   - url: content/concepts/netukulimk.md
     explanation: How might this principle of Mi'kmaw law be applied to address the legal dispute here?
+Would it simply allocate "ownership" in a different way?
-  - url: content/cases/armorie.md
+  - url: content/cases/clift.md
-    explanation: There is more than one claim to property in the fox in our problem.
-How can the reasoning in this case help us to determine who has the better claim?
+    explanation: What does the common law require the hunter to do to establish possession in the fox?
+How do the judges in this case disagree on the answer?
 published: true
 ---
 West Eggleston is back in the news after the surprising events surrounding a fox hunt.